C-essential surfaces in (3-manifold, graph) pairs: Untelescoping and Essential Surfaces

-Suppose that a component $F$ of $\mathcal{H}^-$ is $T$-parallel to $\bdd M$.
-Let $C_F$ be the compression body so that $F = \bdd_+ C_F$ is parallel to the boundary of a regular neighborhood of some components of $\bdd M$ together with some subset of $T$.
+Suppose that a component $F$ of $\mathcal{H}^-$ is $T$-parallel.
+Let $C_F$ be the compressionbody so that $F = \bdd_+ C_F$ is parallel to the boundary of a regular neighborhood of some components of $\bdd M$ together with some subset of $T$.
 By Lemma \ref{lem:essential} we may assume that $F$ is innermost, i.e., $C_F$ does not contain any other thin surfaces.
 Let $H_{C_F}$ be the $\Gamma$-Heegaard splitting for $C_F$ given by the unique thick surface of $\mathcal{H}$ contained in $C_F$.

 \textbf{Case 1:} $T \cap C_F = \nil$.